 As he walks, the witness enters 608 and Woods follows her inside.

-Shortly afterward, the witness and 608’s tenant leave the apartment with Woods following behind them, still holding the machete.
+Shortly afterward, the witness and the 59-year-old woman leave the apartment with Woods following behind them, still holding the machete.

-“As Woods approaches the elevator area, the elevator doors open and (the) victim (found near the elevator) steps off,” the affidavit says.
+“As Woods approaches the elevator area, the elevator doors open and (the 61-year-old) victim steps off,” the affidavit says.
 “Woods attacks (the woman) by stabbing her in the chest, causing her to fall to the floor.
-He then attacks (the woman from 608) by throwing her to the ground and stabbing her in the chest.”
+He then attacks (the 59-year-old woman from 608) by throwing her to the ground and stabbing her in the chest.”

 The witness managed to escape into her apartment “around the corner.”